kat-perreira/merge_maddness/README.md

 - Pass notes to each other in file 2, merge directly into main.
 Its the wild west in here.

 - Write whatever you want in file 3

+- practice weird stuff like cherry picking and rebasing and stuff

+- write whatever you want